-• When the temperature of the automatic transmission fluid is higher than normal, warning beeps are emitted and the shift position indicator shows "--".
+• When the temperature of the automatic transmission fluid is higher than normal, warning beeps are emitted and the shift position indicator shows "-".
 If these warnings are issued, deselect the manual mode to protect the automatic transmission from damage.

-• When the temperature of the engine oil is higher than normal, warning beeps are emitted and the shift position indicator shows "--".
+• When the temperature of the engine oil is higher than normal, warning beeps are emitted and the shift position indicator shows "-".
 If these warnings are issued, deselect the manual mode to protect the engine from damage.
 (3.0-liter models only)

-• Automatic gearshifts do not take place in the manual mode.
+• The transmission does not automatically shift up in the manual mode.
 Perform gearshifts in accordance with road conditions so that the tachometer needle does not enter the red zone.
 If the engine speed reaches a predetermined level, a fuel-cut function will operate.
 Shift up if this happens.
+(Also, in the case of a 3.0-liter model, the transmission may automatically shift up to protect the engine.)

-• If you attempt to shift down when the engine speed is too high, i.e., when a downshift would push the tachometer needle beyond the red zone, beeps will be emitted to warn you that the downshift is not possible.
+• If you attempt to shift down when the

+engine speed is too high, i.e., when a downshift would push the tachometer needle beyond the red zone, beeps will be emitted to warn you that the downshift is not possible.